 - Add-ons now included in the final week, so check them out below

 This tactical card and dice game is the second Kickstarter campaign from award-winning games designer, Rafi Arkin.

 The cards will be produced and printed by MPC.
 They are high quality square playing cards.
 300gsm 60mm x 60mm.
-The wooden snakes and ladder pieces are locally sourced, and the players’ pieces are traditional wooden Meeples.
+The wooden snakes and ladder pieces are locally sourced, and the players’ pieces are traditional wooden Meeples, but thicker and better.

 Extensive play testing earlier this year has teased out the right balance of action cards, board sizes and snake/ladder lengths but players can make game play harder or easier by removing cards from the deck.